iotaledger/documentation/iota-go/0.1/how-to-guides/create-and-manage-cda.md

 * **address (required):** An address
-* **timeout_at (required):** The time at which the address expires **multi_use (optional):** A boolean that specifies if the address may be sent more than one deposit **expected_amount (optional):** The amount of IOTA tokens that the address is expected to contain.
+* **timeout_at (required):** The time at which the address expires **multi_use (optional):** A boolean that specifies if the address may be sent more than one deposit **expected_amount (recommended):** The amount of IOTA tokens that the address is expected to contain.
 When this amount is reached, the address is considered expired.
+We highly recommend using this condition.

 The combination of fields that you use to create a CDA determines if it can be used in withdrawals.